SaaS Scalability Strategies: Executive Guide for Scaling to 1 Million+ Users

 While vertical scaling is simple and can be a quick fix for initial performance issues, it has a hard physical and financial ceiling.
 You eventually run out of bigger servers to buy, and the cost increases exponentially.
 More importantly, it creates a single point of failure and typically requires downtime for upgrades.

 Horizontal scaling is the key to massive, near-infinite scalability and high availability.
 It allows for the use of cheaper, commodity hardware, improves system resilience (if one server fails, others take over), and allows for scaling without downtime.
-It is the foundational principle of modern cloud-native design.
+In modern cloud-native design, systems can automatically adjust resources to meet demand, scaling up or down as needed without manual intervention.
+This optimizes both efficiency and cost management.

 Taming the Database Bottleneck